 A fringe benefit is a form of pay (including property, services, cash or cash equivalent) in addition to stated pay for the performance of services.
 Under Internal Revenue Code (IRC) Section 61, all income is taxable unless an exclusion applies.
 The IRS considers most fringe benefits to be taxable compensation that must be reported on tax forms (W-2).

 Some forms of a taxable fringe benefit (additional compensation) are moving expenses, personal use of a university owned vehicle, awards, gift cards, and any other benefit that an employee receives.
-To report these items to the payroll office please complete the Award/Gift Log or the Auto Report Log.
+To report these items to Payroll Services, please complete the Award/Gift Log or the Auto Report Log.

 For more information about moving expenses, read our FO-29 Moving Expenses policy.